 he had to explain to many prospective clients that he was not between jobs,

-experience to match the times, particularly in business-to-business marketplaces.
+experience to match the times, particularly in business-to-business marketplaces and social media.

 He brings his imagination, analysis and results-oriented viewpoint to a wide variety of products and services.